Healthy Homes Assessment Paparangi

 Paparangi Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Paparangi and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required in all Paparangi and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the conformance to each Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.
+• Landlords and property managers must keep records to demonstrate the conformance to the Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Starting 1 July 2023